Atrial Tachycardia Medication

 Class Summary

-Adenosine is an ultra–short-acting drug that is useful in SVTs of unknown origin both in making the diagnosis and in terminating those that are dependent on the AV junction and some focal atrial tachycardia.
-If adenosine successfully terminates an atrial tachycardia, those patients may respond to beta-blockers or calcium channel blockers.
+Adenosine is an ultra–short-acting drug that is useful in diagnosing SVTs of unknown origin, in terminating SVTs that are dependent on the AV junction, and in some focal atrial tachycardias.
+If adenosine successfully terminates an atrial tachycardia, the patient may respond to beta-blockers or calcium channel blockers.

 Digoxin (Lanoxicaps, Lanoxin)